FredRodriguess/FredRodriguess/README.md

 - Things about me:

-  like to play video games.
+  like to play video games in my free time.

   like know to miscellaneous things.

+  I'm studying computer science, in the first year (2026) at UNIFIL University.